DoubleTree Hilton Hotel in Manchester on Saturday 17th September.

 Rob Smith (The Literacy Shed)

 Miranda McKearney OBE (founder of The Reading Agency and Empathy Lab)

 SLA one day course for secondary school library staff

-SLA one day course for KS2 and secondary school library staff
+SLA one day training course for secondary school library staff

 SLA one day course for primary and secondary school staff